Michael Bublik Site

 Symptoms

-Loud snoring, pauses in breathing during sleep (apnea), gasping or choking during sleep, daytime fatigue, morning headaches, and difficulty concentrating.
+Loud snoring, pauses in breathing, gasping during sleep, morning headaches, daytime fatigue.

 Diagnosis